CoineusEDU/00-lesson-init/README.md

 ## Integrated Development Environment (IDE)
 You can use a simple text editor like notepad or textedit to modify your code.
-However an IDE has advanced features to simplify the development process and provides tools to speed up the process.
+However an IDE has advanced features to simplify development and provides tools to speed up the process.

 I personally use Webstorm from Jetbrains, https://www.jetbrains.com/webstorm/, it costs $69 for the first year.